 Board of Directors

-Lucy Crocker Abisalih, Chair
+Lucy Crocker Abisalih, Director

 Lucy is a native of Lunenburg who spent many weekends of her youth hiking and picnicking in the very woods we are working to protect.
 For the past 30 years her work has included board service to public and independent schools in Massachusetts – as a school committee member to the Pentucket Regional School System, a trustee to Applewild School in Fitchburg, Lawrence Academy in Groton and Trustee Emerita at Pike School in Andover.
 Other board leadership positions include The Community Foundation of North Central Massachusetts, The Georges River Land Trust (Maine) and the Community Advisory Board of the Fitchburg Art Museum.
 She also serves as a personal fiduciary.